-Have you ever thought about using CBD before or after your workout but you weren’t sure how to use CBD for pre- and post-workout activities?
+Have you ever thought about using CBD but you weren’t sure how to use CBD for pre- and post-workout activities?
 The Food and Drug Administration (FDA) does not consider CBD to be a health supplement.
-However, many people believe that it may help them build muscles, perform better during exercise, and heal after an intense workout.
+While we cannot make any health claims, many people believe that it may help them perform better and heal after an intense workout.

 Taking CBD Before Exercise

-Some research suggests that CBD may reduce anxiety and help you relax.
-That is why so many users enjoy taking it before going to sleep or if they are feeling anxious.
+While there still needs to be more research and we cannot make any health claims, some research suggests that CBD may cause a reduction in some symptoms when CBD is used pre- and post-workout — please review the journal article link above.
+That is why so many users enjoy taking it before going to sleep.
 But there is also a stimulating aspect of CBD.
 That is especially true when you throw THC into the mix.

-Research suggests that mixing the two may help you be more alert and wakeful, especially if you take it in a lower dose.
+Research suggests that mixing the two (CBD and THC) may help you be more alert and wakeful, especially if you take it in a lower dose.
 It’s when you take a higher dose that you experience the sedative, relaxing effects.
-If you want to increase your energy and focus by adding CBD to your routine, being able to somewhat control the effects is a bonus.

 Consider the results you want to get before you add CBD to your pre-workout routine.
 The time that you take it and the delivery method will determine the way that your body reacts to the extract.
 For example, you are more likely to absorb it slowly if you take an edible.
 Other applications, such as drops under the tongue or inhalation, will affect you faster and not last as long.